uladribia/decodev2/docs/extending.md

 We need to adapt the [__tests__](../__tests__/) folder with the new code done.

-Changes are easy to follow (see branch changes),
+Changes are easy to follow (see branch changes), and the extent to which you might want to tesst them is up to the coder.

+In our case, we should (todo) have implemented tests only on the QR-handling for "login2", the derived attribute coolGender.

 #### Conclusions